biolink/biolink-model/docs/index.md

              * [has metabolite](has_metabolite.md) - holds between two molecular entities in which the second one is derived from the first one as a product of metabolism
          * [develops from](develops_from.md)
          * [develops into](develops_into.md)
          * [diagnoses](diagnoses.md) - a relationship that identifies the nature of (an illness or other problem) by examination  of the symptoms.
          * [disease has basis in](disease_has_basis_in.md) - A relation that holds between a disease and an entity where the state of the entity has contribution to the disease.
          * [gene product of](gene_product_of.md) - definition x has gene product of y if and only if y is a gene (SO:0000704) that participates in some gene expression process (GO:0010467) where the output of thatf process is either y or something that is ribosomally translated from x
-         * [genetic association](genetic_association.md) - Co-occurrence of a certain allele of a genetic marker and the phenotype of interest in the same individuals at above-chance level
-             * [condition associated with gene](condition_associated_with_gene.md) - holds between a gene and a disease or phenotypic feature that may be influenced, contribute to, or be correlated with the gene or its alleles/products
-             * [gene associated with condition](gene_associated_with_condition.md) - holds between a gene and a disease or phenotypic feature that the gene or its alleles/products may influence, contribute to, or correlate with
          * [has active component](has_active_component.md)
          * [has completed](has_completed.md) - holds between an entity and a process that the entity is capable of and has completed
          * [has contraindication](has_contraindication.md)